Sitecore/jss/docs/data/routes/docs/fundamentals/services/layout/jss-layout-api/en.md

 });
 ```

 > TIP: You can pass a `formatLayoutQuery` option to your GraphQLLayoutService instance to override the default query.
-See the [`GraphQLLayoutServiceConfig`](https://github.com/Sitecore/jss/blob/release/18.0.0/packages/sitecore-jss/src/layout/graphql-layout-service.ts) type for details.
+See the [`GraphQLLayoutServiceConfig`](https://github.com/Sitecore/jss/blob/release/18.0.0/ref-docs/sitecore-jss/classes/layout_graphql_layout_service.GraphQLLayoutService.md) type for details.

 ## Fetching layout data with REST

-To invoke the REST Layout Service from a JSS application:
+To invoke the REST Layout Service from a JSS application using the JSS [`RestLayoutService`](https://github.com/Sitecore/jss/blob/release/18.0.0/ref-docs/sitecore-jss/modules/layout_rest_layout_service.md):

-1. In a file `layout-service.ts`, create an instance of the `RestLayoutService` class and provide the configuration object:
+1. In a file `layout-service.ts`, create an instance of the [`RestLayoutService` class](https://github.com/Sitecore/jss/blob/release/18.0.0/ref-docs/sitecore-jss/classes/layout_rest_layout_service.RestLayoutService.md) and provide the configuration object (of type [`RestLayoutServiceConfig`](https://github.com/Sitecore/jss/blob/release/18.0.0/ref-docs/sitecore-jss/modules/layout_rest_layout_service.md#restlayoutserviceconfig)):

 ```javascript
 import { RestLayoutService } from '@sitecore-jss/sitecore-jss';